nkoshimoto/genulens/docs/rate_maps.md

 must be tied to source properties or to bands beyond the historical `I`/`V-I` selection.

+The current I-band classic rate path has been checked against the legacy `genulens_source` summary calculation.
+H-band maps in the public examples use the new isochrone source-selection model, so they should be treated as model-dependent forward predictions rather than legacy-compatible rates.

 Do not compare event rates from different source-selection models as if they were only band differences.
 For example, comparing classic `I` selection to isochrone `H` selection mixes source-density normalizations and selection